FazleRahmanEvan/crm-frontend/README.md

+📝 README.md Template

+# Mini-CRM for Freelancers

+## Summary
+This is a fullstack **Mini-CRM** application for freelancers, built with **TypeScript**.
+The platform enables freelancers to manage their clients, projects, interactions, reminders, and track their overall progress with a detailed dashboard.
+The project demonstrates the use of modern tech stacks, secure authentication, modular architecture, and responsive design.

+---

+## Tech Stack
+- **Frontend**:
+  - React (TypeScript)
+  - TailwindCSS (for styling)
+  - React Router (for routing)
+  - Axios (for API requests)

+Frontend
+Clone the repository:

+ bash
+CopyEdit
+git clone <repo-url> crm-frontend cd crm-frontend

+Install dependencies:

+ bash
+CopyEdit
+npm install

+Start the React application:

+ bash
+CopyEdit
+npm start

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.